(Above): On top of Bell Mountain in Hiawassee, Georgia. Photo taken by Irenee Payne.

 Pictured: Virginia Palmer, Damon Davenport, Ann Stanley, Current Chairman, Mickey Cummings, Former Chairman, Rev. Dr. John Kay, Bill Enloe, Frank Riley, Michael Wiggins, Wayne Swanson, and Jacob Williams.

 Blairsville, Georgia – The Blue Ridge Mountain Conservation District has awarded the Olin Hughes Memorial Scholarship to Emma McConnell of Union County.
-She is a Sophomore attending The University of Georgia pursuing a Major in Animal and Dairy Science and a Minor Ag Business Management and Food and Fiber Marketing.
+She is a Junior attending The University of Georgia pursuing a Major in Animal and Dairy Science and a Minor in Ag Business Management and Food and Fiber Marketing.
+Emma is a member of the UGA Meat Judging team for 2024.
+Congratulations, Emma!

 Pictured: Emma McConnell